 There is a deep, rich history in using the labyrinth to mark rites of passage, celebrate holy days and affirm beliefs.
 During the recent redevelopment of the church, the question for Lynn Valley United became how the future church can remain relevant, and the idea of installing the labyrinth was put forth to help people seek the source of their own goodness, their own wisdom, their own healing... a worthwhile reason indeed.

-Unlike a maze, with traps and tricks or a puzzle to be solved, a labyrinth is a single path with a clear way to the centre and a clear exit.
+Unlike a maze, with traps and tricks or a puzzle to be solved, a labyrinth is a single path with a clear way to the center and a clear way to the exit (often a retracing of the way in).
 Neolithic civilizations around the globe venerated the simple spiral form as sacred.
 As cities and communities became more elaborate, evolved versions of the labyrinth emerged -in Africa, the Americas, Asia, India and throughout Europe.
 The tradition, purpose and meaning of how or when the labyrinths were used was lost along with these ancient cultures, as there was no written language to describe or instruct.
 With the introduction of Christianity, labyrinths were integrated into worship and spiritual practice in Europe as early as the 4th century.
 Continuing through medieval times, labyrinth design continued to change, following the development of art and ornamental architechture as a way to express the perfection and inspiration of God.
 The 11-circuit Chartes pattern that Lynn Valley United's labyrinth is modelled after was used for sacred contemplation, prayer and worship, and was a way for the faithful to participate in the required homage of pilgrimage when the Crusades made travel to the Holy Land too dangerous.

-There is no right or wrong way to use a labyrinth to and no absolute rules successfully navigating one, other than to follow its path.
+There is no right or wrong way to use a labyrinth and no absolute rules to successfully navigate one- you simply follow its path.
 Depending on the intention to approach the path, a labyrinth is used to connect to that mysterious energy that some call 'God' through bodily prayer- an unconscious action that goes beyond words, beyond faith and beyond undserstanding.

 The labyrinth can be used in the following ways: